BitPonyLLC/huekeys/README.md

     $ sudo apt install libayatana-appindicator3-1
     ```
 - The device access `huekeys` uses to change the keyboard color, brightness, or to monitor typing, all require root privileges.
 As such, you must either run with `sudo` or modify the permissions of the devices.
-  - If you want to modify the device permissions, you can do something like the following (depending on your own setup), but **TAKE NOTE** that it will not survive a reboot (the permissions will revert to root-only):
+  - If you want to modify the device permissions, you can do something like the following (depending on your own setup), but **NOTE** that it will not survive a reboot (the permissions will revert to root-only):
     ```sh
     $ ( cd /sys/class/leds/system76*\:\:kbd_backlight && \
         sudo chgrp adm color* brightness && \